bankimiki1/ProjectI_source/README.md

 **5. Conclusions**
 From the analysis, I concluded that the linear regression model is inadequate for analyzing temperature data because it doesn’t account for the time-related and seasonal factors.
 The SARIMA model, on the other hand, offered more reliable results and indicated that Budapest’s temperatures are likely to keep rising in the future.

-Overall, the analysis confirmed that Budapest is warming, and using the SARIMA model allowed me to make more reliable predictions about future temperature trends.
+Overall, the analysis confirmed that Budapest is warming.

 // HUN

 Az elemzésem célja Budapest hosszú távú hőmérsékleti trendjeinek vizsgálata volt, hogy megállapítsam, vajon tapasztalható-e felmelegedés a városban.
 Az elemzést több lépésben végeztem, különböző statisztikai modellek és vizualizációs technikák segítségével.

 **1. Adattisztítás és előkészítés**